dominik-pichler/Review_me_if_you_can/README.md

 ```

-- A list of apartments that are linked to the best/worst customer experiences.
+### 4.3.2 List of apartments that are linked to the best/worst customer experiences.
+For this purpose, I designed the following logical query:

 ```cypher
     // Match apartments and their associated reviews and emotions